Donald Trump now banned from countries including Canada and UK as convicted felon

 Trump was found guilty on Thursday of 34 counts of falsifying records in an effort to keep adult film star Stormy Daniels quiet about an affair that occurred in the 2000s.
 That means certain freedoms Mr Trump once enjoyed may be out of his reach — and could have a serious effect on his ability to carry out his presidential duties, including traveling to foreign countries.

-Here are just five of the 37 nations that can now ban Trump from entry now that he's a felon:
+Here are just five of the over 35 nations that can now ban Trump from entry now that he's a felon:

 Israel